graue70/ad-blog/content/post/project-aqqu-wikidata.md

 In our example case, the answers for the three best ranked candidates are:

 1. `Sofia (Q472)`
-1. `Sofia (Q472)`
+1. `Byala Slatina Municipality (Q2015255)`
 1. `Breznik Municipality (Q2405103)`

-The highest-ranked candidate leads to the correct answer to our original question in this case.
+The highest-ranked candidate leads to the correct answer to our original question ('What is the capital of Bulgaria?') in this case.

 ## API documentation {#api-docs}